OpenVPN

 set interfaces openvpn vtun10 server subnet 10.23.1.0/24

-Since it’s a HQ and branch offices setup, we will want all clients to have fixed addresses and we will route traffic to specific subnets through them.
+Since it’s a HQ with branch offices setup, we will want all clients to have fixed addresses and we will route traffic to specific subnets through them.
 We need configuration for each client to achieve this.

 Note